UchuuJ/da-techtest/README.md

 \q
 ```

 Once the database is set up, we should be close to launch.
-So now we need to run the migratiosn
+So now we need to run the migration.
 ```php
 php artisan migrate
 ```
-When the migration is finished we're going to launch artisan's laravel php server
+When the migration is finished we're going to launch artisan's laravel php server.
 ```
 php artisan serve
 ```